baens/blog.baens.net/content/posts/postgres-vault-dev-workspace.md

 First, how do I start this up?
 Well run `docker-compose up`.
 This brings the whole system up.
 The whole point of what we did before with the seeding and such is that one command will give you a working system.
 If you go read through all of the output that gives you, you will see that the database was started and initialized, vault was started and initialized, and vault was seeded with our initial configuration.

 Next, let's go ahead and see how to connect to the database.
 One neat way is we can actually get connected to our running instance and execute `psql` through that.
-You can do that by `docker-compose exec database bash`.
-This will drop you into a bash shell running in your database container.
-From there you can run `psql -U admin -d mydb` and viola you are in the database.
+You can do that by `docker-compose exec database psql -U admin -d mydb`.
+If you ran that, you should now be inside of `psql` prompt that is connect to the database.

 However, that isn't the fun part with vault.
 What if I wanted to try out using the whole pipeline of vault creating a credential, then getting into the database with those credentials?
 Well, its a bit more complicated but here is a script that goes through that process: